 The term vendor contract may sound intimidating, but it simply refers to an agreement between a business owner and a supplier.
 The offerings from the vendor could be a product or service, or a combination of the two.
-One example of a vendor contract could cover such things as coffee services, office supplies, marketing services, consulting, software, or any other items/services needed to run a business.
+One type of vendor contract could cover such things as coffee services, office supplies, marketing services, consulting, software, or any other items/services needed to run a business.

-What Does a Vendor Contract Include?
+What Does a Standard Vendor Contract Include?

-- Product or Service: First and foremost the vendor contract should contain a detailed description of the product or service that the vendor is providing to the business.
+- Product or Service: First and foremost, the vendor contract should contain a detailed description of the product or service that the vendor is providing to the business.
 This way no one is left in the dark about what is going to be supplied.